DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 title: "Salaries and benefits"
 description: |-
-  View teachers' pay scales, pay ranges table and salary bands for England and London, as well as other benefits such as holidays and pensions.
-This also includes additional pay if you teach SEN or take on extra responsibilities.
+  View teachers' pay scales, pay ranges table and salary bands for England and London, as well as other benefits such as holidays and the Teacher Pension Scheme.
+Find out the average salary for primary and secondary school teachers, as well as leading practictioners and headteachers.
-date: "2021-06-21"
+date: "2021-06-24"
 image: "media/images/content/hero-images/0007.jpg"
 backlink: "../../"
 navigation: 40